jmamorim/Visualization-Module-Prototype/README.md

 Prototype for the **standSIM** forest simulator’s visualization module.

+*Update*
-*Update*: Thinned trees appear as just a trunk and red trees means that tree was alive and it just died in that instant, use `P` to see the parallel view;
+- Thinned trees appear as just a trunk;
+- When red trees appear means that the tree was alive and it just died in that instant
+- Use `P` to see the parallel view;

 ## 📦 How to Download